This article describes:

 With these goals in mind, we've adopted the following deployment model:

 - Features and functionality enhancements that impact end users are delivered to production environments on a quarterly basis.
+Each release is named (in alphabetical order) after a classic arcade game, and the next release is announced immediately after the prior one goes to production.

 Early access releases